Non-Profit Reserve Funds: Guide to Financial Stability

 • Market volatility can lead to unexpected changes in investment returns

-To mitigate the impact of fluctuating returns especially, you should consider diversifying your reserves with unrestricted or even internally restricted funds.
+To mitigate the impact of fluctuating returns, you should consider diversifying your reserves with unrestricted or internally restricted funds.

 Externally Restricted Funds

-When establishing an externally restricted fund, it’s important to align on goals with your funder so both parties are clear on what the funds can, and can’t, be used for.
+When establishing an externally restricted fund, it’s important to align goals with your funder so both parties know what the funds can and can’t be used for.
 You should also understand your funder’s reporting requirements so you can set up your books and reporting frequencies accordingly.

 Internally Restricted Funds